About Us!

 Board Member

-Kyle Harder has been involved in the social service field in the Pittsburgh area for 25 years, working direct care and administrative positions with children, youth and their families, as well as for a local addiction rehabilitation facility.
+Kyle Harder has been involved in the social service field in the Pittsburgh area for 25 years, working direct care and administrative positions.
 Kyle received his BS in Social Anthropology from the University of Michigan and his MBA from the University of Pittsburgh Katz School of Business.
 Kyle is in long-term recovery from an addiction to alcohol.
 Reducing stigma and providing harm reduction services to those who use drugs is a passion and mission for him.
 It is an immense honor to serve on the board of Prevention Point Pittsburgh, alongside those devoted, hard-working employees who are literally saving lives on a daily basis.

 Board Member